 *On this date in 1991, The Sierra Leone Civil War began.
-This was a civil war in Sierra Leone that began when the Revolutionary United Front (RUF), with support from the special forces of Charles Taylor’s National Patriotic Front of Liberia (NPFL), intervened in Sierra Leone in an attempt to overthrow the Joseph Momoh government.
+This civil war in Sierra Leone began when the Revolutionary United Front (RUF), with support from the special forces of Charles Taylor’s National Patriotic Front of Liberia (NPFL), intervened in Sierra Leone in an attempt to overthrow the Joseph Momoh government.

 In March 1995, Executive Outcomes (EO), a South Africa-based private military company, was hired to repel the RUF.
 Sierra Leone installed an elected civilian government in March 1996, and the retreating RUF signed the Abidjan Peace Accord.
 Under UN pressure, the government terminated its contract with EO before the accord could be implemented, and hostilities recommence.
 As the UN mission began to fail, the United Kingdom declared its intention to intervene in the former colony and Commonwealth member in an attempt to support the weak government of President Ahmad Tejan Kabbah.